electron-utils/fsnap/README.md

   - `deletes` array - path list of deleted files and directories.
   - `creates` array - path list of created files and directories.
   - `chagnes` array - path list of changed files and directories.

+### fsnap.simplify(result)

+  - `result` object - the result of `fsnap.diff`

+Simplify the diff result by remove files contains in the directory in the same result.

 ## License